1.1.1. School Team Players

 - Politically Charged Symbols/Images

-- Slander of The High School Esports League, Generation Esports, Varsity Esports, students, or its Staff
+- Slander of The High School Esports League, Generation Esports, their staff, or participating schools and students

 2.8.2.
 Player Counts

 Teams are required to have the minimum player count (as stated in each game’s rule set) present on the team at all times once a season begins, or they may face automatic match forfeitures.
 This does not include players that are pending to be placed on the team.
-Teams may not have more than the maximum of double the minimum player count minus one on the roster at any time, for example Overwatch rosters many include up to 11 players (6 starters and 5 substitutes).
+Teams may not have more than the maximum of double the minimum player count on the roster at any time.
+For example, Rainbow Six: Siege rosters may include up to 10 players (5 starters and 5 substitutes).
 Single player rosters may not have more than the minimum required players on their roster.

 Players are prohibited from participating on more than one roster for the same game in a specific tournament, regardless if the game is offered on multiple consoles.